nus-cs2103/website-base/admin/tp-tasks-fragment.md

 * **Add the following to the DG**, based on your project notes from the previous weeks.
 No need to update other sections, for now.<br>
   {{ icon_tip }} Some examples of these can be found in the [AB3 Developer Guide](https://se-education.org/addressbook-level3/DeveloperGuide.html#product-scope).

   * **Target user profile**, **value proposition**, and <trigger trigger="click" for="modal:v10-userstories">**user stories**</trigger>: Update the target user profile and value proposition to match the project direction you have selected.
 Give a list of the user stories (and update/delete existing ones, if applicable), including priorities.
-This can include user stories considered but will not be included in the final product.{% if not tic4001 %}
+This can include user stories considered but will not be included in the final product.
-  * <trigger trigger="click" for="modal:v10-usecases">**Use cases**</trigger>: Give use cases (textual form) for a few representative user stories that need multiple steps to complete. %%e.g. Adding a tag to a person (assume the user needs to find the person first)%%{% endif %}
+  * <trigger trigger="click" for="modal:v10-usecases">**Use cases**</trigger>: Give use cases (textual form) for a few representative user stories that need multiple steps to complete. %%e.g. Adding a tag to a person (assume the user needs to find the person first)%%
   * <trigger trigger="click" for="modal:v10-nfr">**Non-functional requirements**</trigger>:
     Note: Many of the given project constraints can be considered NFRs.
 You can add more. e.g. performance requirements, usability requirements, scalability requirements, etc.
   * <trigger trigger="click" for="modal:v10-glossary">**Glossary**</trigger>: Define terms that are worth recording.